What Exactly Are Cookies?

 Third party cookies or tracking cookies are commonly used to identify the user.
 These cookies are used to monitor the browsing behavior of a user over a longer period of time and are therefore used to create targeted advertisement.
 These cookies are set by banners that are integrated on a website and not by the website itself.
 This happens even without explicit user registration on a website and across multiple web offers.
 In doing so, third party cookies are navigating the user through links and are collecting useful information such as: the dwell time on various web pages and page views, as well as the frequency of page views.

 To enable the free use of websites for visitors, website operators often advertise.
 Advertising agencies as a third party advertise based on the user information generated by the cookies.
 Cookies can therefore contribute to the financing of a website through advertising.

-By storing user information while surfing on a website, users can be personalized, which means cookies process and store personal information.
-These can be an e-mail address, name, age, product suggestions, etc.
+By storing user information while surfing on a website, cookies process and store personal information.
+This information can be seen as an e-mail address, name, age, product suggestions, etc.

 Cookies under the General Data Protection Regulation

-- If it is technically necessary for a cookie to be set, no consent is required (e.g. shopping cart cookie).
+- If it is a technical necessity for a cookie to be set, no consent is required (e.g. shopping cart cookie).

-- here are also the so-called functional and performance cookies.
-It depends on whether these cookies is a first party or a third party cookie.
-If functional and performance cookies are set as a third party cookie consent is required.
+- There are also the so-called functional and performance cookies.
+It depends on whether these cookies are first party or third party cookies.
+If functional and performance cookies are set as a third party cookie, consent is required.

-- The third type of cookies are analysis/tracking or advertising cookies.
-User consent is required in any case.
+- The third type of cookies are analysis, tracking or advertising cookies.
+User consent is required in every case.